-“Scheduling,” says Cal Newport, “forces you to confront the reality of how much time you actually have and how long things will take.”
+“Scheduling,” writes Cal Newport, the author of Deep Work, “forces you to confront the reality of how much time you actually have and how long things will take.”

 It’s really easy to add things to a to-do list.
 Because it’s so simple, these lists tend to grow and grow.
 Even worse they encourage us to say yes to almost everything because, well, we can just add it to our list.
 This means we’re not discriminating and we’re not as conscious about controlling our time as we should be.